gaoyuan/blog/posts/one-liners-for-text-processing.md

   - text processing
 ---

 I'm currently playing with the [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict), which is a word-pronunciation dictionary that contains more than 100,000 items.
-I've learned some text processing techniques in dealing with the massive amount of data, which I think is quite useful because these kinds of tasks, i.e. processing data, are frequently encountered, and being efficient in text manipulation will certainly save our lives.
+In dealing with the massive amount of data, I've learned some text processing techniques which I think is quite useful because these kinds of tasks, i.e. processing data, are frequently encountered, and being efficient in text manipulation will certainly save our lives.

 The first tool is *tr*, which can translate some chars into other chars.
 As far as I know, it does not support regex.
 For example, below is a segment of the n-gram counts of the phonemes: